ekernf01/HEART_choosing_stat_methods/course content/1_computing_intro/1_computing_intro.md

         print(example_dict)
         print(example_dict["float"])

 - To re-use your code easily, define a function.
 This is a way to plan out operations on an arbitrary input -- in this case, a list of numbers.
 You can plan them out without knowing the length of the list or its contents.
 Then you can easily run them later on any list.
+The single worst piece of computer science jargon refers to this situation: when we say "I'm going to *call* a function," we mean we will *invoke* it or *apply* it or *use* it or *run* it, not that we will "summon it" or "give it a name."

         def compute_standard_deviation(some_numbers):
             sum = 0